Skip to content ↓

 Formula

-Live meetings in Polish take place on the AGH University campus in building U-2 (auditorium hall, address: ul.
-Reymonta 7), at 6.00-7.30 p.m., usually once a month during the academic year.
+The meetings take place in club Gwarek (AGH University campus, ul.
+Reymonta 17), usually once a month during the academic year.
 Participation is free of charge, and registration in advance is not required.
-A detailed schedule is published on the Polish website.
+The meetings are in Polish, however, English subtitles are added shortly after the meeting.

 Map of the AGH University Campus